alexrirak/renhelp-v2/README.md

 1. In your tutorial folder, create a subfolder for assets, for example:
    - `images/`, `files/` or similar, following the convention used by existing tutorials.
-2. Put your images (e.g. `.png`, `.jpg`) or other files in that assets folder.
+2. Put your images (e.g. `.png`, `.jpg`) or other files in those assets folders.
 3. In `tutorial.md`, reference the assets using standard Markdown image syntax, for example:

    ```md
    ![Screenshot of buildings screen](images/buildings-screen.jpg)
    ```

-   To make images responsive use (this is the preferred approach):
+   Or like this to make images responsive (this is the preferred approach):
    ```md
     [![Screenshot of buildings screen](images/buildings-screen.jpg?classes=img-maxsize)](images/buildings-screen.jpg)
    ```